J4N1TH/Face-Verification-and-Head-Movement-Monitoring/README.md

 # ContinuAuth

-ContinuAuth is a face authentication system built with PyQt6 that combines face recognition, liveness detection, and secure user verification.
+ContinuAuth is a face authentication system built with PyQt6 that combines face recognition, liveness detection and secure user verification.
 The application uses ARC-Face embeddings for identity matching and incorporates anti-spoofing measures to improve authentication reliability.
 Face data can be stored securely in MongoDB, with automatic local storage fallback when database connectivity is unavailable.

 ## Features